varnish/Varnish-Book/varnish_book.rst

    1) to avoid littering the cache with large amount of copies of the same content, and
    2) to avoid delivering cookie-based content to a wrong client.

-   It is far better to either cache multiple copies of the same content for each user or **not** cache it at all, than caching personal, confidential or private content and deliver it to a wrong client.
+   It is far better to either cache multiple copies of the same content for each user or cache **nothing** at all, than caching personal, confidential or private content and deliver it to a wrong client.
    In other words, the worst is to jeopardize users' privacy for saving backend resources.
-   Therefore, it is strongly adviced to take your time to write an efficient VCL program and test it thoroughly before caching cookies in production deployments.
+   Therefore, it is strongly adviced to take your time to write a correct VCL program and test it thoroughly before caching cookies in production deployments.

-   You can force Varnish to cache content based on cookies.
+   Despite cookie-based caching is discouraged, Varnish can be forced to cache content based on cookies.
    If a client request contains ``req.http.Cookie``, issue ``return (hash);`` in ``vcl_recv``.
    If the cookie is a ``Set-Cookie`` HTTP response header from the server, issue ``return (deliver);`` in ``vcl_backend_response``.

-   This chapter does not study in detail the method for handling cookies from JavaScripts, but just what is necessary to get user-specific content in Varnish.
-   ..
-TODO: to elaborate more this chapter.

 Vary and Cookies
 ................

+- Varnish **does not cache** when cookies are involved by default.
 - The ``Vary`` response header field can be used to cache content that is based on the value of cookies.
-- Cookies are widely used
-- ... but almost no-one sends ``Vary: Cookie`` for **content that varies based on the cookies**.
+- Cookies are widely used, but almost no-one sends ``Vary: Cookie`` for **content that varies based on cookies**.
-- Varnish **does not cache** when cookies are involved, by default.

 .. container:: handout